Brussels

 Brussels, (Note: /ˈbrʌsəlz/; Bruxelles /fr/ /fr/; Brussel /nl/) officially the Brussels-Capital Region, is a region of Belgium comprising 19 municipalities, including the City of Brussels, which is the capital of Belgium.
 The Brussels-Capital Region is located in the central portion of the country.
-It is a part of both the French Community of Belgium and the Flemish Community, and is separate from the Flemish Region (Flanders), within which it forms an enclave, and the Walloon Region (Wallonia), located less than 4 km to the south.
+It is a part of both the French Community of Belgium and the Flemish Community, and is separate from the Flemish Region (Flanders), within which it forms an enclave, and the Walloon Region (Wallonia), located less than 4 km south.

 Brussels grew from a small rural settlement on the river Senne to become an important city-region in Europe.
 Since the end of the Second World War, it has been a major centre for international politics and home to numerous international organisations, politicians, diplomats and civil servants.
 Brussels is the de facto capital of the European Union, as it hosts a number of principal EU institutions, including its administrative-legislative, executive-political, and legislative branches (though the judicial branch is located in Luxembourg, and the European Parliament meets for a minority of the year in Strasbourg).
 (Note: Brussels is not formally declared capital of the EU, though its position is spelled out in the Treaty of Amsterdam.
 See the section dedicated to this issue.)
 Because of this, its name is sometimes used metonymically to describe the EU and its institutions.
 The secretariat of the Benelux and the headquarters of NATO are also located in Brussels.

 Brussels is the most densely populated region in Belgium, and although it has the highest GDP per capita, it has the lowest available income per household.
 The Brussels Region covers 162 km2 and has a population of over 1.2 million.
 Its five times larger metropolitan area comprises over 2.5 million people, which makes it the largest in Belgium.
-It is also part of a large conurbation extending towards the cities of Ghent, Antwerp, and Leuven, known as the Flemish Diamond, as well as the province of Walloon Brabant, in total home to over 5 million people.
-As Belgium's economic capital and a top financial centre in Western Europe with Euronext Brussels, Brussels is classified as an Alpha global city.
+It is also part of a large diamond-shaped conurbation, extending towards the cities of Ghent, Antwerp and Leuven, as well as the province of Walloon Brabant, in total home to over 5 million people.
+As Belgium's economic capital and a top financial centre in Western Europe with Euronext Brussels, Brussels is classified as an Alpha- global city by the Globalization and World Cities research network.
 It is also a national and international hub for rail, road and air traffic, and is sometimes considered, together with Belgium, as Europe's geographic, economic and cultural crossroads.
 The Brussels Metro is the only rapid transit system in Belgium.
 In addition, both its airport and railway stations are the largest and busiest in the country.

 Historically Dutch-speaking, Brussels saw a language shift to French from the late 19th century.
 Since its creation in 1989, the Brussels-Capital Region has been officially bilingual in French and Dutch, although French is the majority language and lingua franca.
 Brussels is also increasingly becoming multilingual.
 English is spoken widely and many migrants and expatriates speak other languages as well.
+The Region is governed by the Dilliès government, a broad bilingual coalition of seven parties.